Fractional CFO: What They Do and When to Hire One

 “The biggest role of a fractional CFO is going to be high-level overview.
 The business is typically not going to be big enough to really justify a full-time CFO,” BluWave Head of Finance Justin Scott says.
 “But you do need somebody to validate the financial statements and make sure that your cash flow’s in line.
 Things that the controller or even a super-controller may miss.”

-Let’s look at this part-time position in more detail, and explore whether a full-time temporary CFO – an interim – makes more sense.
+Let’s look at this part-time position in more detail, and explore whether temporary CFO services – full-time interims – make more sense.

 What is a Fractional CFO?